 Kayak Rental & Shop at Kaikoura

 Kaikoura Kayaks is run by expert paddlers with over 20 years experience paddling the wild waters of the South Island.
 They have a famous try-before-you-buy policy if you’re in the market for a new kayak, with a range of demos from trusted brands on offer with no obligation to buy.
-If you’re just passing through, you can hire sea kayaks, paddle boards and sit-on-top fishing kayaks that Kaikoura Kayaks’ team of experts keep in tip-top, like-new condition.
+If you’re just passing through, you can hire sea kayaks, paddle boards and sit-on-top fishing kayaks (if you'd like to try your hand at kayak fishing in New Zealand) that Kaikoura Kayaks’ team of experts keep in tip-top, like-new condition.

 Like many other local operators, Kaikoura Kayaks have done an awesome job to keep providing a reliable, professional service since the 2016 Kaikoura earthquake, though it’s always wise to check the current operating status of roads and highways (on the NZ Transport Agency’s dedicated Kaikoura earthquake response page) if planning to drive to Kaikoura from Christchurch or elsewhere.